szczyglis-dev/py-gpt/README.md

 - When the `Computer use` tool is selected for an expert or when the `computer-use` model is chosen, all other tools will not be available for that model.

-# Canvas and HTML (BETA)
+# Canvas (BETA)

-> **BETA:** Canvas and HTML is an experimental feature and will be expanded in future PyGPT releases.
+> **BETA:** Canvas is an experimental feature and will be expanded in future PyGPT releases.

-**Canvas and HTML** gives PyGPT an interactive browser and rendering workspace that the model can use directly while you chat.
+**Canvas** gives PyGPT an interactive browser and rendering workspace that the model can use directly while you chat.
 It is designed for much more than displaying static HTML: the model can build and update complete HTML/CSS/JavaScript interfaces, render interactive elements live, inspect the result, click and type inside it, execute page JavaScript, take screenshots, read console errors, and iteratively improve the page without leaving the conversation.

 Canvas is useful for prototypes, widgets, dashboards, animations, small browser applications, visualizations, interactive demos, games, forms, UI experiments, and other tasks where seeing and manipulating a live result is more useful than receiving source code alone.
 You can also leave **annotations** directly on selected content or page elements.
 The model can read these annotations as precise feedback and apply requested changes to the current page.

-For example, enable the **Canvas and HTML** plugin and ask:
+For example, enable the **Canvas** plugin and ask:

 ```text
 Create an animated cat in the canvas.